skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 The filter itself is passed as the first argument, providing context.
 In object oriented languages, that's the implicit `this` argument.
-To avoid requiring the calling to worry about this detail, we'll hide it in the new version of `filter_match()`.
+To avoid requiring the caller to worry about this detail, we'll hide it in a new `switch`-free version of `filter_match()`.

 ~~~c
 bool filter_match(struct filter *filter, const char *string)